js-sonr/shoelace/docs/pages/getting-started/customizing.md

 ## Custom Properties

 For convenience, some components expose CSS custom properties you can override.
-These are not design tokens, nor do they have the same `--sl-` prefix since they're scoped to a component.
+These are not design tokens, nor do they have the same `--nu-` prefix since they're scoped to a component.

 You can set custom properties on a component in your stylesheet.